Osteopaths apply a holistic approach of manual therapy and health advice to help people with a variety of issues from bad backs to headaches

 Skills

-- good communication for dealing with patients and explaining their treatments
+• excellent interpersonal and communication skills for working with patients and explaining their treatments

 Work experience